 Paul Fleischman's comic campaign-trail novel for adults

 A president walks into a country....But it's no joke for the rich and removed American leader fighting for reelection during the second coming of the Great Depression.
 Far behind in the polls, with the radio ringing with Bruce Springsteen's "Buddy, Can You Spare a Dime," the president has no choice but to follow his handlers' advice: cross the country incognito, living and working among his people for two weeks in a desperate bid to seem attuned to their plight.
 Hadn't Peter the Great done something vaguely similar?
 What's the worst that could happen?

 Find out, as the presidential entourage hits the road with hidden cameras and bickering speechwriters composing his diary--He Walked Among Us--to be served hot at the convention.
-From hobo jungles filled with middle management to the bank-robbing exploits of Pretty Boy Nussbaum, truth and truthiness collide as a president steps far off the red carpet and into the nation he nominally governs.
-You gorged on politics through all of 2012.
-Now for the literary Alka Seltzer.
+From hobo jungles filled with middle management to the mysteries of Omaha and the political punch of New Mexico's green chiles, truth and truthiness collide as a president steps far off the red carpet and into the nation he nominally governs.
+You gorged on politics through all of 2012, with another serving on the way.
+Here's the literary Alka Seltzer.

 The U.S. Board on Books for Young People named Paul Fleischman the United States' author nominee for the 2012 Hans Christian Andersen Award, an international award given every other year to an author and illustrator for a body of work judged to have made lasting contributions to children's literature.
 Twenty-seven countries submitted nominations, reduced to a short list of five that included Paul Fleischman.
 The winner was Marķa Teresa Andruetto of Argentina.